rponte/dbunitmanager/README.md

 DataSetSource strategies
 ------------------------

 DbUnit uses a dataset (basically a XML file) to know what are the tables it should work with.
 DbUnitManager folllows the same idea, however it uses a simple abstraction called **DataSetSource**.
-DataSetSource is an interface which will help developers to find datasets in theirs projects, may be them located in classpath, file system or elsewhere they want to.
+DataSetSource is an interface which will help developers to find datasets in their projects, may be them located in classpath, file system or elsewhere they want to.

 So far DbUnitManager comes with three DataSetSource implementations: